CirclesUBI/land-local/readme.md

 #### Known issues
 Especially on the first start in 'from-source'-mode it happens that the api-server hangs.
 The corresponding log output is `[nodemon] app crashed - waiting for file changes before starting.`.
-To retry either restart the container or change a file within the api-server's src-directory.
+To retry, either restart the container or change a file within the api-server's src-directory.

 #### Invitation code
 In the process of creating an account you will be asked for an invitation.